stephani-sj/stephani-sj/README.md

 ### Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=stephani-ss&left_color=gray&right_color=green)

 I am a Developer and Creative Designer.
-I specialize Front-end Development, Database and more.
+I specialize in Front-end Development, Database and more.
 I am Based in São Paulo, Brazil, where I study Database.

 **Talking about Personal Stuffs:**

- 💬 I’m currently working on a project of university & my portfolio using HTML and pure CSS.
-In some weeks I will upload here.
+ 💬 I’m currently working on a project of college & my portfolio using HTML and pure CSS.
 <p> :email: Feel free to drop me a message at: stephanisoares32@gmail.com

 **My Git Status:**